A Walk Through Time

 Civilians also died, like Ben Payne of Mundesley.
 Apparently he was trying to recover a rabbit he had shot.
 Three young boys also strayed on to the minefield and two died, Roy Riley and Ernest Whitwood.
 The third boy, Patrick Allum, survived.

-Alec has said that when the minefield was being cleared, the mines were brought up and stored behind the Pilgrim Shelter and then dismantled and carried away on lorries.
+Life-long resident Alec Reynolds has said that when the minefield was being cleared, the mines were brought up and stored behind the Pilgrim Shelter and then dismantled and carried away on lorries.